emse-sas/sca-ip/README.rst

 Compatibility
 ---------------------------------------------------------------

-The IPs have been tested on the Zybo-Z7010 board but are meant to work on any Xilinx board except for the power sensors.
-The targeted acquisition frequency is 200MHz on the Z7.
+The IPs have been tested on the Zybo-Z7010 board but are meant to work on any Zynq Xilinx board.

 Usage
 ===============================================================